 As a professional worker looking to enter Canada, it is important to understand how criminal convictions that have been acquired in other countries will affect you.
 Citizenship and Immigration Canada looks at each applicant’s criminal record to assess the risk of whether that individual is likely to be involved in criminal activity after they enter Canada.

-If someone was given a DUI in a country with a zero-tolerance policy, or one that is stricter than Canada’s limit of 0.08%, that conviction may not be considered as an equivalent offense.
+If someone was given a DUI in a country with a zero-tolerance policy, or one that is stricter than Canada’s limit of 0.08%, that conviction may not be considered as an equivalent offence.
 For example, China has a 0.02% limit, and so if someone was convicted based on being tested at that standard while below Canada’s limit, that conviction may not be held as relevant to the individual’s immigration status.

 Canadian Classification of Criminal Convictions